BNSR-Invariants of Surface Houghton Groups: -invariants of

-We shall need the following fact: Let $v\in X_n$ be a vertex.
-If $f(v)\geq 2n$, then the descending link of $v$ is $(n-2)$-connected.\\ Now set $q=3n-2$, so $Y = X^{f\leq 3n-2}$.
-We note that this index is one greater than that used for the regular Houghton group.
-This is because the bounds obtained for connectivity of descending links obtained in \cite{Lee} and \cite{ABKL} differ by one (they are $2n-1$ and $2n$ respectively, see \cite[Theorem 3.52]{Lee} and \cite[Section 5.2]{ABKL}).
+We shall need the following fact (see \cite[Section 5.2]{ABKL}): Let $v\in X_n$ be a vertex.
+If $f(v)\geq 2n$, then the $f$-descending link of $v$ is $(n-2)$-connected.
+Note that the version of this statement for the regular Houghton groups uses $f(v)\geq 2n-1$ (see \cite[Theorem 3.52]{Lee}); this discrepancy will result in most of the numbers in the following proposition being either one above or one below the corresponding numbers in \cite{Zar15}.\\ Now set $q=3n-2$, so $Y = X^{f\leq 3n-2}$.
 We have the following: \begin{prop} Let $v$ be a vertex in $Y$.
 Then $\lk_{Y}^{h\uparrow}(v)$ is $(m(\chi)-2)$-connected. \end{prop}

 \begin{proof} We have that $f(v)$ is between $0$ and $3n-2$.
 Suppose that $f(v)\leq 2n+m(\chi)-2$.
-Writing $v=[L_{g},\varphi]$, we have that there are $n-m(\chi)$ indices for which $v'=[L_{g+1},\varphi\circ\rho_{i}^{-1}]$ is $h$-ascending.
+Writing $v=[L_{g},\varphi]$, we have that there are $n-m(\chi)$ indices $i$ for which $v'=[L_{g+1},\varphi\circ\rho_{i}^{-1}]$ is $h$-ascending.
 As $(2n+m(\chi)-2)+(n-m(\chi)) = 3n-2$, the entire $f$-ascending link of $v$ in $X$ is contained in $Y$.
 Thus, the $f$-ascending part of the $h$-ascending link is an $(n-m(\chi)-1)$-simplex, which is contractible, so that $\lk_{Y}^{h\uparrow}(v)$ is contractible.\\ Suppose instead that $2n+m(\chi)-1\leq f(v)\leq 3n-2$, and thus that $Y$ does not contain the entire $f$-ascending part of the $h$-link of $v$.
 We still have its $(3n-f(v)-3)$-skeleton, which, being a skeleton of an $(n-m(\chi)-1)$-simplex, is $(3n-f(v)-4)$-connected.
 As $f(v)\geq 2n$, we have that the entire $f$-descending part of the $h$-ascending link in is $Y$.
 This is isomorphic to the $f$-descending link of a vertex of the same $f$-height as $v$ in $X_{m(\chi)}$, which we know is $(m(\chi)-2)$-connected so long as $f(v)\geq 2m(\chi)$.
 As $f(v)\geq 2n+m(\chi)-1$, we need that $2n-1\geq m(\chi)$, which is certainly true.
 The join is now $((3n-f(v)-3) + (m(\chi)-1))$-connected.
 As $f(v)\leq 3n-2$, we have that $(3n-f(v)+m(\chi)-4)\geq m(\chi)-2$, and thus that $\lk_{Y}^{h\uparrow}(v)$ is $(m(\chi)-2)$-connected. \qedhere

 \end{proof}